- Choosing a selection results in a full page refresh.

 The calves and elderly were the first to go.
 Of the adult females over 50 years old only two survived in Amboseli.
 Over half of the matriarchs died, including Shirley, SA family leader.
 Due to the resurgence of poaching, and the fact that both SA families used areas that had become dangerous, researchers were never sure whether Shirley died as a result of the drought or at the hands of poachers.
 Sally, Sapphire’s mother shared a similar fate.
 Sapphire was just old enough to survive this devastating loss and recover fully from the loss and tragedies.
 She is currently striving as a mother herself.

-Photo and text credit: Cynthia Moss, Amboseli Trust For Elephants, Kenya Wildlife Service
+Photo credit and text: Cynthia Moss, Amboseli Trust For Elephants, Kenya Wildlife Service